awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStartedBackupsAWS.md

-# Backing Up and Restoring DynamoDB Tables with AWS Backup: How It Works<a name="GettingStartedBackupsAWS"></a>
+# Backing up and restoring DynamoDB tables with AWS Backup: How it works<a name="GettingStartedBackupsAWS"></a>

 You can use the on\-demand backup feature to create full backups of your Amazon DynamoDB tables\.
 This section provides an overview of what happens during the backup and restore process\.